 Jarvis Johnson has dedicated his life to making a difference in the lives of those around him.
 As a community organizer, entrepreneur, strategist, consultant, and developer he has worked for positive change that empowers the community and improves the lives of its citizens.
-For over thirty years, he has looked for opportunities to engage the community and local businesses to create a successful society that works for everyone.
+For over 30 years, he has found opportunities to engage the community and local business to create a successful society that works for everyone.

-Since being elected to serve in May of 2016, Representative Jarvis Johnson has been busy creating opportunities for District 139.
-Just one week after his election, Representative Johnson hosted a job fair, bringing 45 companies and 650 community members together.
-Two weeks later, he held a Hawaiian Luau for 364 seniors.
-This event, allowed senior citizens to voice their concerns in a Town Hall meeting.
-He has also advocated for community engagement through the District 139 Youth Task Force, the Business Source Task Force, and the District 139 Student Internship Program.
-Given the diversity of the district, he will also host classes on both English as a second language, and Spanish.
+Since being elected to serve in May of 2016, Representative Jarvis Johnson has focused on creating opportunities for District 139.
+His regular job fairs have introduced 45 companies to 650 community members; his Hawaiian Luaus have allowed over 350 senior citizens to voice their concerns in a Town Hall style meeting.
+He has also advocated for community engagement through the creation of the District 139 Youth Task Force, the Business Source Task Force, and the District 139 Student Internship Program.
+Additionally, in honor of the diversity of District 139, Representative Johnson hosts classes on both English as a second language, and Spanish.

-Representative Johnson is a proven business owner, who places great emphasis on employing members of the community he loves.
+Representative Johnson is a proven business owner, who places great emphasis on employing members of the community.
 He is a native Houstonian and the father of two beautiful children.
 Nalyah, 18 and Jarvis II, 15.